GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Melee Weapons.md

 **Chain Mace**, $170, 2.5 lb
 Flail
 An exotic weapon used by a handful of specialized practitioners.
 It is closely related to the whip chain.
 For each time the weapon has been wound since another action has been taken, the range of this weapon is increased by 1 foot out to a total range of 2 yards.
 Inflicts attacks like a club.
 Can be treated as 2 yards of chain with a strength of 200 for other purposes.
+Cannot Sunder.

 **Dandpatta**, $190, 3.5 lb
 Longsword